cassini1010/documentations/docs/pythonBuiltIns.md

     finally:
         final wrap up lines

-'''Here even after the try or except block hits the return statementfinally gets executed.
-This is teh speciality of finaly block'''
+'''Here even after the try or except block hits the return statement finally gets executed.
+This is teh specialty of finally block'''
 ```

 ## if-else in single line statement: